gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

 ---
-tags: []
 title: Optimising the Fonts on My Website
 date: 2020-04-10
 description: How I changed my font loading strategy and reduced the first stage fonts by over 100 kB
+tags: []
 ---

 I'll admit, I visit my own website a lot more than I reasonably should.
 One of my biggest peeves about my website was the time taken to load the display font --- the titles would initially render in Georgia and after a few seconds there would be a layout shift when my chosen font, Tiempos Headline, finally loaded!
 I read an excellent article by Zach Leatherman, [Developing a Robust Font Loading Strategy for CSS-Tricks](https://www.zachleat.com/web/css-tricks-web-fonts/), which inspired me to change my font loading strategy and massively reduce initial load times.

 ## Before Optimising the Fonts

 Before I decided to optimise the fonts on my website, I was loading four web fonts on the home page and up to **seven** web fonts on some other pages!
 These amounted to a staggering **145kB**:

-* Tiempos Headline, 31.3kB
+- Tiempos Headline, 31.3kB
-* Tiempos Headline Bold, 30.2kB
+- Tiempos Headline Bold, 30.2kB
-* IBM Plex Sans, 17.9kB
+- IBM Plex Sans, 17.9kB
-* IBM Plex Sans Bold, 18.7kB
+- IBM Plex Sans Bold, 18.7kB
-* IBM Plex Sans Italic, 19.5kB
+- IBM Plex Sans Italic, 19.5kB
-* IBM Plex Mono, 13.7kB
+- IBM Plex Mono, 13.7kB
-* IBM Plex Mono Bold, 14.1kB
+- IBM Plex Mono Bold, 14.1kB

 Opening up the Network panel in Chrome DevTools showed the time taken to download all four web fonts on the home page.
 I disabled cache and loaded the page on a throttled Slow 3G network.
 The waterfall graph below shows the times taken for the fonts to load, over a period of 10 seconds: